cmusatyalab/elijah-cloudlet/README.md

-Eijah: Cloudlet Infrastructure for Mobile Computing
+Ejah: Cloudlet Infrastructure for Mobile Computing
 ========================================================
 A cloudlet is a new architectural element that arises from the convergence of mobile computing and cloud computing.
 It represents the middle tier of a